mariyahendriksen/opinionatedguide.github.io-src/content/opinionatedeng.md

 ([source](https://commons.wikimedia.org/wiki/File:Keyboard_Construction_Button_Press.JPG))

-The membrance/rubber dome keyboard on the left doesn't give much physical feedback to your fingers when you press a key, compared to the mechanical key switch on the right.
-A decent mechancial keyboard can be found on amazon for <50 USD, though as with anything in life the more you spend the better the product.
+The membrane/rubber dome keyboard on the left doesn't give much physical feedback to your fingers when you press a key, compared to the mechanical key switch on the right.
+A decent mechanical keyboard can be found on amazon for <50 USD, though as with anything in life the more you spend the better the product.
 One thing to keep in mind is the color of the switch used.
-Above you can see that keyboard has blue switches, blue switches have a noticeable 'bump', that is the switch has a spot of higher resistance before it actually botmoms out, and the key actually presses at this point, furthermore, blue keys are clicky - they are lound and some people find this annoying.
+Above you can see that keyboard has blue switches, blue switches have a noticeable 'bump', that is the switch has a spot of higher resistance before it actually botmoms out, and the key actually presses at this point, furthermore, blue keys are clicky - they are loud and some people find this annoying.
 Finally, they're also pretty light, not taking too much force to push down.
-Genearly, blues are considered the 'gold standard' among typist, but games on the other hand may prefer a brown, red, or black switch.
+Generally, blues are considered the 'gold standard' among typist, but games on the other hand may prefer a brown, red, or black switch.

 |           | Linear | Bump  | Bump + Click |
 | --------- | ------ | ----- | ------------ |